cBournhonesque/lightyear/book/src/introduction.md

 - explain some of the design decisions that were made

 This book does not aim to be a polished document, or a comprehensive reference for lightyear.
-It is more of a collection of notes and thoughts that I had while developing the crate.
-Plus I wanted to have some kind of "wiki"
+It is more of a collection of notes and thoughts that I had while developing the crate; a networking-related wiki that I could reference later.
-I could come back to later to remember why I did things a certain way.